AssignPrimeIdentity/manifest/README.md

   12+13+(18+18)+13+12  ← 36th-Δ1=151-1=150=100+2x(13+12)  ←  30th = 113 = 114-1
 ```

 By the next loop (1000x1000) of the above prime algorithm leads to 618=1000/Φ = 1000x1000/1618.
-Now let's discuss on how many grammar's will involve on this stage.
+Now let's count on how many grammar's will involve on this stage.

 ```
 Root Generation: